 Everyone is affected by it, and recently (Ed: now some years ago!)
 I commented on a friend’s post about how offensive it is when the alt-med conspiracy crowd accuse ‘the man’ of suppressing cancer cures.

 There are some, they’re out there and they are used.
 We’re looking for better ones.
-But be wary of miracle cures; they’re a waste of time and money.
-See Sense About Science’s Ask for Evidence campaign that aims to address this.
+But be wary of miracle cures; they’re a waste of time and money and to be ignored (see Sense About Science’s Ask for Evidence campaign that aims to address this).

 A silly article was doing the rounds when I originally posted this (May 15 2011) saying that some research group has found the cure to cancer and it’s a simple, freely-available chemical that messes with aerobic/anaerobic respiration.